This is one page of a 5 day walking/driving tour around Anglesey.

 Llys Rhosyr: Discovered in 1992 by Archaeologist Neil Johnstone, Llys Rhosyr is one of the Llysoedd or Royal courts of Llywelyn Fawr, Prince of Gwynedd in the 13th century.

-Newborough Forest: The forest was planted between 1947 and 1965 originally to protect the village of Newborough from wind-blown sand and to provide timber and jobs.
-Nowadays, tranquil Newborough Forest attracts hundreds of thousands of visitors every year.
+Newborough Forest: The forest was planted between 1947 and 1965, originally intended to protect the village of Newborough from wind-blown sand and to provide timber and jobs.
+The nowadays tranquil Newborough Forest, attracts hundreds of thousands of visitors every year.

 Ynys Llandwyn: The name Llanddwyn means “The church of St. Dwynwen”.
 Dwynwen is the Welsh patron saint of lovers, making her the Welsh equivalent of St. Valentine.
 Dwynwen lived during the 5th century AD and was one of 24 daughters of St. Brychan, a Welsh prince of Brycheiniog (Brecon).
 She fell in love with a young man named Maelon, but rejected his advances.
 Dwynwen became known as the patron saint of lovers and pilgrimages were made to her holy well on the island.

 The tea rooms at Llys Llewellyn offer excellent local food and drink, and delicious local ice-creams.
-The tea-room is a social enterprise so your purchases here have a direct economic benefit on the local community!
+It is a social enterprise so your purchases here have a direct economic benefit on the local community!